 I recommend talking to people in the field you are interested in pursuing, even if that means sending emails or picking up the phone.
 There is no skill more important than networking and finding people that want to help and encourage your goals is vital for a successful career in almost anything.

 I love to spend time with my family in any way possible.
-Sometimes that means sitting on the back patio doing nothing, or it could be camping or playing golf.
+Sometimes that means sitting on the back patio, or it could be camping or playing golf.
 I will basically try anything if my family wants to try it – although my husband is trying to convince me to sky dive and I have yet to be convinced!